True Love vs. False Love

 Time to Move On:

 Many move on at this point, because it takes only one person to break a relationship.
-There's dissappointment in losing a grip on love.
-Because there are endless fish in the sea, one of you may just decide to try it with someone else.
+There's disappointment in losing a grip on love.
+Because there are many fish in the sea, one of you may just decide to try it with someone else.

 Some people do this serially for many years.
 They enjoy the bloom of love, and leave when it morphs into the challenge of loving a real person.

-And it requires tolerating someone's dissappointment in you.
+And it requires tolerating someone's disappointment in you.

-Without good modeling, there's a tendecy for some to run for the hills with the first signs of trouble.
+Without good modeling, there's a tendency for some to run for the hills with the first signs of trouble.

-I can think of few other words that are as hopeful and human as the word, Ambivalence.
-If you break it down, it means AMBI - VALENCE.
+I can think of few other words that are as hopeful and human as the word ambivalence.
+If you break it down, it means...

-VALENCE: Means charge, as in the power of a charge going in a direction.
+VALENCE: charge, as in the power of a charge going in a direction

 AMBIVALENCE: Means the containing of two opposite charges of emotion or thinking at the same time.
 It signifies the capacity to see two sides and not have to choose one, even if you feel tempted to do so.